ClausKlein/cmake-module-error/README.md

 After build, run the following to start an interactive shell in your container

     ```bash
+    # docker run -it setup-cpp-ubuntu
-    docker run -it setup-cpp-ubuntu
+	docker run -it -v ${PWD}:/home/workdir setup-cpp-ubuntu
     ```

-Or use the GNUmakefile outsite:
+Use the GNUmakefile:

 ```bash
 make -n